 To fully understand the new concept of "Always Be Helping," you should know the history of "Always Be Closing" and where it came from.

 The mantra "Always Be Closing" originally came from a play written by David Mamet that was made into the infamous 1992 film where Blake (Alec Baldwin), the definition of a cut-throat salesman, was sent to “motivate” the sales team by instilling fear in them.

 "Always Be Closing" is a fear-induced way of selling that is high pressure and only focused on making sales.
 This way of operating a business is risky because it views clients as objects or dollar signs and results in salespeople feeling threatened with their jobs if they don't close enough deals.

-In this day and age, customers were not in control of their buying journey, which made this ABC methodology successful.
-They relied heavily on businesses and salesmen to educate them on what they needed.
+Back then, customers were not in control of their buying journey, which made the ABC methodology successful.
+Buyers relied heavily on businesses and salespeople to educate them on what they needed.
 It was also a lot more difficult to find information on alternative options.

 How to Always Be Helping: 5 Tactics

 Moving to the Always Be Helping" methodology will positively transform your business.
 Wondering how you can start implementing it into your business structure?
 Follow the five tactics we've outlined below.

 1. Listen to Prospects and Identify Their Problems